Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 The comparison of the evolution of $\DeltaEprev$ and $\Ncusp$ with $\DeltaEref$ shows the strength of the new criterion.
 While the latter keeps decreasing, $\DeltaEprev$ increases again when a new cusp has been found, and even if $\Ncusp$ remains constant, the sequential design continues until the desired threshold for $\DeltaEprev$ is reached.
-For instance, in the [110] and the [111] subspaces $\DeltaEref$ remains constant for several iterations (after $6$ iterations for [110] and $2$ iterations for [111]), while $\DeltaEprev$ still varies.
+For instance, in the [110] and the [111] subspaces $\DeltaEref$ remains constant for several iterations (after $6$ iterations for [110] and $2$ iterations for [111]), while $\DeltaEprev$ still varies (indicating that new observations still affect the Kriging estimate).
 At the same time, Figure~\ref{fig:STGB_max_error_comparison} also illustrates the importance of the topological part of the stopping criterion.
-After $8$ respectively $10$ iterations in the [110] subspace the number of cusps increases, accompanied by an increase in $\DeltaEprev$, but $\DeltaEref$ does not change.
-Nevertheless, monitoring only $\DeltaEprev$ is not sufficient.
-To see this, consider the [100] subspace and note that after $9$ iterations $\DeltaEprev$ is lower than the threshold $\DeltaEstat = 150 \si{mJ}/\si{m}^2$ for several iterations, but the number of cusps still increases, which means that the stopping criterion is not yet fulfilled here.
+In the [110] subspace (right figure) the number of cusps increases in iterations $8$ and $10$, which is accompanied by an increase in $\DeltaEprev$ in both cases.
+Nevertheless, monitoring only $\DeltaEprev$ is also not sufficient.
+To see this, consider the [100] subspace and note that after $9$ iterations $\DeltaEprev$ is lower than the threshold $\DeltaEstat = 0.15 \si{J}/\si{m}^2$ for several iterations, but the number of cusps still increases, which means that the stopping criterion is not yet fulfilled here.

 In Figure~\ref{fig:STGB_N_stop_3_3} the impact of the required accuracy $\DeltaEstat$ on the stopping criterion is studied for three 1D subspaces (STGB subspaces with a fixed rotation axis of $[100]$, $[110]$ and $[111]$).
-More precisely, for various values of the input parameter $\DeltaEstat$ the figure displays the number of sequential steps, denoted by $\Nstop$, which is required until termination of the algorithm.
+More precisely, for various values of the input parameter $\DeltaEstat$ the figure displays the number of sequential steps, denoted by $\Nstop$, which is required until the algorithm terminates.
 Note that the algorithm eventually stops for any choice of $\DeltaEstat$ and for any subspace.
-For example, for a statistical accuracy $\DeltaEstat= 100 \si{mJ}/\si{m}^2$ the algorithm stops sequential sampling after $14$, $8$, and $6$ iterations for the $[100]$, $[111]$, and $[110]$ subspace, respectively.
+For example, for a statistical accuracy of $\DeltaEstat= 0.1 \si{J}/\si{m}^2$ the algorithm stops sequential sampling after $14$, $8$, and $6$ iterations for the $[100]$, $[111]$, and $[110]$ subspaces, respectively.
 Clearly, the required number of iterations is a decreasing function of the desired accuracy $\DeltaEstat$.